 We’ve officially reached the final month of summer at lightning speed, meaning we have no other choice but to truly make the most of it.
 Sorry, bank balance.
-From epic events that mark our return to the dance floor to food festivals and a general sense of ‘normality’, here’s our guide of the best things to do in Manchester this August.
+From epic events to get you on the dance floor to food festivals and a good dose of summery feels, here’s our guide of the best things to do in Manchester this August.

-Alcotraz is officially open, and it has to be Manchester’s most weird and wonderful bar yet.
+Alcotraz has to be Manchester’s most weird and wonderful bar yet.
 Putting guests behind bars in their very own cells (and very own orange jumpsuits!), visitors get to try out tasty cocktails made with ‘contraband’, all behind the backs of the pesky wardens that patrol the cell block.
 It’s seriously a fun and theatrical experience, and you can book your slot here.

 10. Immerse yourself in yummy Italian grub at Festa Italiana

 Big fan of Italian grub?
-Celebrate the beloved cuisine at this August Bank Holiday’s free Festa Italiana festival, which will see a number of local Italian traders take to Cathedral Gardens, serving up delicious grub, tasty aperitifs and even house a Peroni pop-up cinema.
+Celebrate the beloved cuisine at this August Bank Holiday’s free Festa Italiana festival, which will see a number of local Italian traders take to Cathedral Gardens, serving up delicious grub, tasty aperitifs and insightful masterclasses.
 Stay tuned with the latest on the event updates here.

-Manchester Pride is returning after its one-year hiatus, with an impressive line-up in store for the return of Manchester Pride Live.
-Expect the usual party antics in the village, a stunning Candlelight Vigil, live music from Zara Larsson, Annie Mac, and more, and a number of marches across the weekend.
-Keep up with the latest event updates here.
+Manchester Pride returns again this year, with an impressive line-up in store for the return of Manchester Pride Live.
+Expect the usual party antics in the village, a stunning Candlelight Vigil, live music from Mel C, Ginny Lemon’s dog show and more, and a number of marches across the weekend.

 Also published on Medium.